skyroor/GPT-RandomBlenderMaterial/README.md

 # GPT-RandomBlenderMaterial
 A blender add-on for creating a simple random material and apply it to the selected object.
-Entirely created using OpenAI's ChatGPT
+Created entirely using OpenAI's ChatGPT

 Install add-on as normal (https://docs.blender.org/manual/en/latest/editors/preferences/addons.html#installing-add-ons)